pablo-e-romero/Custom-Transition/README.md

 [![License](https://img.shields.io/cocoapods/l/ElasticTransition.svg?style=flat)](http://cocoapods.org/pods/ElasticTransition)
 [![Platform](https://img.shields.io/cocoapods/p/ElasticTransition.svg?style=flat)](http://cocoapods.org/pods/ElasticTransition)

-This project tries to replicate the transition that you can find in Snapchat when you pull down to access Profile screen.
+This project tries to replicate the transition that you can find on Snapchat when you pull down to access Profile screen.

 This is the original Snapchat transition: